AlessandroPerazzetta/proxmox-temperature-stats/README.md

 4) Final part to edit

-    Ok so you know the drill by now search for PVE Manager Version and press Enter
+    Now search for PVE Manager Version and press Enter

     You will see a section of code like this: